Maddonix/mistos_2/README.md

 - Anaconda not added to PATH correctly
     - Solution: Add Anaconda to path
         - Find Anaconda path (default is: C:\\users\\{username}\\Anaconda3)
-        - Open the Windows menu "Systemumgebungsvariablen bearbeiten" TODO: ADD ENGLISH NAME
+        - Open the Windows menu "Systemumgebungsvariablen bearbeiten"
         - Go to "Umgebungsvariablen..."
         - double-click on "Path" in the upper list ("Benutzervariablen für {username}")
         - click "New" and paste the Anaconda path